-Doctoral students are encouraged to participate in programs like Erasmus.
+Students are encouraged to participate in student mobility programs like Erasmus.

 The equipment used in teaching and learning (laboratory and electronic equipment, consumables etc) are quantitatively and qualitatively adequate.
 Furthermore, teaching materials (books, manuals, scientific journals, databases) are adequate and accessible to students.
 Based on student feedback on support services, statutory administrative mechanisms for monitoring and supporting students are sufficient.